Skip to content

 Let's start with an example: You are developing a application, bundled with Webpack, that requires jQuery and Bootstrap.
 The core library of your application should not contain jQuery or Bootstrap.
 These libraries should be loaded separately.
 We also assume that the HTML files will be created or bundled with the html-webpack-plugin.

-What you have to do normally
+What you have to do normaly

 You start of course with installing the modules with npm i jquery and npm i bootstrap.
 In your code you use then something like var $ = require('jquery'); or import $ from 'jquery' or even require('bootstrap');.